EDallas89/invoice_bank_line/README.rst

    :alt: License: AGPL-3

 ======================
-Invoice in cash statement lines
+Invoice and Amount Due in cash statement lines
 ======================

 This module adds invoice for fast selection in Bank Statement Lines.